Clairvoyance: Jainism

 In Jainism, clairvoyance is regarded as one of the five kinds of knowledge.
 The beings of hell and heaven (devas) are said to possess clairvoyance by birth.
 According to Jain text Sarvārthasiddhi, "this kind of knowledge has been called avadhi as it ascertains matter in downward range or knows objects within limits".

+In China

+The Chinese term for clairvoyance and clairvoyant is qianliyan (literally, "thousand-mile eyes").
+The origin of this usage is Qianliyan, a Daoist guardian deity often depicted as a statute guarding Mazu temples in East Asia.
+Qianliyan's sight ability carried over to Buddhist representations, symbolizing divine faculties of seeing.

 Anthroposophy

 Rudolf Steiner, famous as a clairvoyant himself, claimed that it is easy for a clairvoyant to confuse their own emotional and spiritual being with the objective spiritual world.

 Parapsychology

 Early research

 The earliest record of somnambulist clairvoyance is credited to the Marquis de Puységur, a follower of Franz Mesmer, who in 1784 was treating a local dull-witted peasant named Victor Race.
 During treatment, Race reportedly went into a trance and underwent a personality change, becoming fluent and articulate, and giving diagnosis and prescription for his own disease as well as those of others.
 Clairvoyance was a reported ability of some mediums during the spiritualist period of the late 19th and early 20th centuries, and psychics of many descriptions have claimed clairvoyant ability up to the present day.